 - blood cultures

-Antibiotics are used to treat the bacteria causing your condition.
+Antibiotics are used to treat the specific bacteria causing your condition.
 For mild cases, you will take antibiotics by mouth.
-In more severe cases, you may get them intravenously.
+In more severe cases, you may get them through an IV.

 Some people with severe atypical pneumonia may need supplemental oxygen.